-- 1. Students are required to attend approved professional meetings.
-Approved meetings are mandatory, and may include, but not limited to annual educational meetings, along with radiology conferences, and health related State/National Competitions. - Notes and possible quizzes may be required from students when returning from approved meetings.
+- Students are required to attend approved professional meetings.
+Approved meetings are mandatory, and may include annual OSRT Conference (Spring) and monthly educational meetings, along with OSRT Mid-Year, and HOSA State/National Competitions. - 2.
+Notes and possible quizzes will be required from students when returning from approved meetings.
 (Notes must be turned in on Radiologic Technology approved forms issued to students prior to conference.
 Notes that have been copied or duplicated will receive a grade of "0" for all parties involved.
-Notes turned in late will follow late assignment policy.)

-- 3. Students not attending, due to emergency circumstances with justifiable documentation and prior approval, will take an absent day from each day missed, and hours deducted will be reflected. - 4.
+Notes turned in late will follow late assignment policy.) - 3.
+Students not attending will take an absent day from each day missed, and hours deducted will be reflected. - 4.
 Students will be required to attend prior designated meetings during conferences. - 5.
-Educational meetings may need to be signed or stamped by conference officials. - 6.
+Educational meetings will need to be signed or stamped by conference officials. - 6.
 Professional dress is required.
 Please refer to handouts describing Professional Attire, given in class by faculty.
-Non-compliance will be reflected in student's grade. - 7.
-Consumption of alcoholic beverages will not be permitted, at any time during educational conferences, or while en route to or leaving educational conferences.
+Non-compliance will be reflected in student's grade.

+- 7. Consumption of alcoholic beverages will not be permitted, at any time during educational conferences, or while en route to or leaving educational conferences.
 Non-compliance will result in dismissal from the Radiologic Technology Program. - 8.
 Emergencies that do not permit students from attending will be handled on an individual basis. - 9.
-Students that do not adhere to school policies regarding educational meetings, conferences, competitions, and travel may be dismissed. - 10.
-Spouses, children or significant others are not allowed to accompany or go with students to professional meetings. - 11.
-Students that are eligible to attend International Leadership Conference and GPTC is paying a portion of the conference will be required to sign a letter of intent to attend and if unable to attend will reimburse the Rad Tech Activity Fund and/or GPTC General Fund.
+The program may require students to travel together on approved school vans or buses. - 10.
+Students that do not adhere to school policies regarding educational meetings and travel may be dismissed. - 11.
+Spouses, children or significant others are not allowed to accompany or go with students to professional meetings. - 12.
+Students that are eligible to attend International Leadership Conference HOSA and GPTC is paying a portion of the conference will be required to sign a letter of intent to attend and if unable to attend will reimburse the Rad Tech Activity Fund and/or GPTC General Fund.